My Dog Killed a Squirrel! 10 Things to Do Next

 5. Watch for Leptospirosis

-The chance of your dog catching leptospirosis from a squirrel isn’t huge, but there’s always the possibility.
+The chance of your dog catching leptospirosis from a squirrel isn’t likely, but there’s always the possibility.
 This disease is contracted through the urine of an infected animal, such as a squirrel.

-It has the potential to become fatal, so it’s an emergency situation when your dog becomes infected.
+It can become fatal, so it’s an emergency situation when your dog becomes infected.
 Leptospirosis is also transmissible to humans and other pets.

 6. Check for Ticks and Lyme Disease